Does Mesoloft provide the funeral service?

 Where do you launch from?

-Our primary launch areas are Indiana, Colorado and New Mexico.
+Our primary launch site is just outside Bend, OR.
 We can bring the launch to your preferred location upon request and covered travel costs.
 Please contact us to discuss details and pricing.

 How do I get the ashes to you?

 In most cases, we can arrange a local funeral home to process the remains for shipment, free of charge to our customers.
 The cremated remains (ashes) can be mailed via the U.S. Postal Service "registered mail-return receipt requested".
 They must be packaged in a sift proof container and labeled as "cremated remains (ashes)".
 The Postal Service can further assist you with these instructions.

 We have amazing flexibility using balloons, and MesoLoft can launch from just about any location in the US except for a few FAA restricted areas.
 If the geography is particularly challenging (like the Himalayas) we may require additional recovery costs.
 International rules vary by country and may require additional lead time for visa applications.
 Almost any service is possible, just ask!
 Additional travel costs will apply.

 While the launch and release of the cremains are highly reliable there is always some risk of losing the flight vehicle.
 In the event we cannot provide the video we will return the customers deposit.

 We accept every major credit card and PayPal for domestic and international orders.
 50% deposit due at booking with remaining due prior to shipping of the commemorative package.

 What does the customer receive with each package?